anenadic/data-organisation-spreadsheets/_episodes/01-format-data.md

 ## Fixing mistakes in data organisation

-We will now look at some common mistakes and learn some best practices in data organisation that will help us clean some data.
+We will now look at some common mistakes and learn some best practices in data organisation that will help us keep our data clean and tidy.